top of page

 • Immunity lasts at least three years

-The vaccine is prescription-only and not suitable for those who are immunocompromised, pregnant, or have a history of thymus disorders.
+This vaccine is prescription-only and is not suitable for those who are immunocompromised, pregnant, or have a history of thymus disorders.

 Safety Review and Age Restrictions

 In early 2025, rare but serious side effects were reported in elderly people with underlying health conditions.
 This led the MHRA to temporarily restrict use in those aged 60 and over.
-The European Medicines Agency (EMA) has since lifted its own restriction, noting that the vaccine remains effective and may benefit older people, but the MHRA’s restriction in the UK is still in effect.
+The European Medicines Agency (EMA) has since lifted its own restriction, noting that the vaccine remains effective and may benefit older people.
+However, the MHRA’s restriction in the UK is still in effect.

 Who Should Consider the Vaccine?